Lào Cai province: Economy

 As against the national figure of 7,592 cooperatives, there are 19 cooperatives in the province, out of which 17 are agricultural cooperatives and one is a fisheries cooperative.
 There are only 253 farms as compared to the national number of 120,699.
 The output value of agriculture produce at constant 1994 prices in the province was 663 billion đồngs against the national value of 156,681.9 billion đồngs.

 In 2008, the province produced 199,800 tonnes of cereals compared to the national production of 43.68 million tonnes.
 The per capita production of cereals in the province was 491.4 kg as against the national figure of 331.7 kg in 2008.

 In 2007, the industrial output of the province was a meagre 1,916.2 bill. đồngs against the national output of 1.47 million billion đồngs.

 Lào Cai has 150 mines or mining locations of 30 different categories, some of which are the largest of their kind in the country.
-These include the apatite mine at Cam Đường with 2.5 billion tonnes, the iron mine at Quý Xa with 124 million tons, the copper mine at Sin Quyền with 53 million tons, the molybdenum mine at Ô Quy Hồ with 15,400 tons.
+These include the apatite mine at Cam Đường with 2.5 billion tonnes, the iron mine at Quý Xa with 124 million tons, the copper mine at Sin Quyền with 53 million tons, the molybdenum mine at Ô Quy Hồ with 15,400 tons, the rare earth mine Mau Xe and the lead and zinc mine of Na Tum.

 In recent years the government of Vietnam has encouraged reforestation in the province, because of the importance of wood for fuel and development and for environmental reasons.
 Tree planting has been ordered particularly in Sa Pa.

 Demographics

 With more than 20 ethnic groups, Lào Cai is a melting pot of cultures and history.
 Ethnic Vietnamese are the majority, especially since 1960 when the North Vietnamese government followed a policy of settling communist party cadres from lowland areas in upland areas, then predominantly occupied by tribes.
 According to the General Statistics Office of the Government of Vietnam, the population of Lào Cai province, as of 2008, was 602,300 with a density of 94 persons per square kilometre over a total land area of 6383.9 km2 of the province.
 The male population during this period was 303,300 with females accounting for 299,000.
 The urban population was 125,900 against an urban population of 476,400 (about 25% of the rural population).

 The province has 25 of Vietnam's ethnic minority groups accounting for 64.09% of its population.
-The distribution of the ethnic minorities comprises: Kinh - 35.9%, Hmong - 22.21%, Tay - 15.84%, Dao -14.05%, Giay - 4.7%, Nùng 4.4% and the others belong to Phu La, San Chay, Ha Nhi, and the La Chi groups.
+The largest ethnic groups are: Vietnamese - 35.9%, Hmong - 22.21%, Tay - 15.84%, Dao -14.05%, Giay - 4.7%, Nùng 4.4% and the others belong to Phu La, San Chay, Ha Nhi, and the La Chi groups.

-Languages spoken in Lào Cai province include the following.
+Languages, other than Vietnamese, spoken in Lào Cai province include the following.